Terms of Service

 The Terms of Service is an agreement between you and Deaf Chef Ross.

-This Service agreement is a written agreement between Deaf Chef Ross and you, which defines the terms of our agreement and the way in which we will support you with your requirements.
+This Service agreement is a written agreement between Deaf Chef Ross and you, which defines the terms of our agreement and the way in which we will support you with your goals and requirements.
 Most importantly, this agreement outlines how we will uphold your human rights and your right to choice and control over the services we provide you.

 You can authorise another person to act and sign on your behalf.
 This might be an advocate or a family member.
 It must be someone you trust.